albertomh/Nacar/README.md

 You may also manually invoke the  `pre_commit_checks.sh` script to perform the above checks at any time.

+Check the [feature roadmap](ROADMAP.md) to see planned & in-progress improvements to Nacar.

 ### Testing
 A suite of unit & integration tests is held under `/tests/`.
 To run it, install